A newborn who died from brain injury and aspiration pneumonia due to her mother’s obstructed labor

 Pathology from the baby’s liver showed signs of stress, without signs of infection.
 Even though the pathology results were negative, these results valuably confirmed that the cause of death was not from an infection but from obstructed labor.
 The baby’s lungs also showed signs of intrauterine stress and aspiration without any bacteria or viruses identified.

-Squames (arrows) without inflammation in alveolar spaces of the lung
+Squames (arrows) without inflammation in alveolar spaces of the lungs[/caption]

 Public Health Implications

 This newborn baby girl’s story is all too common and all too short.
-Lack of access to emergency obstetric services and complications related to prolonged or obstructed labor are still common causes of neonatal death and stillbirth in many parts of the world.
-CHAMPS can help demonstrate the need for these life-saving services.
+While the baby’s mother tried to prepare for her delivery with regular prenatal care and attended five antenatal visits, she still did not have access to emergency obstetric care at the time her baby was born.
+Access to care could have helped this mother’s labor progress more quickly, helped her baby be born faster, and saved the baby girl’s life.
+Lack of access to emergency obstetric services and complications related to prolonged or obstructed labor are still common causes of neonatal death and stillbirth in many parts of the world–CHAMPS data help further demonstrate the need for these life-saving services.